Lightstreamer/Lightstreamer-example-StockList-adapter-java-remote-cluster/README.md

 ## Lightstreamer Compatibility Notes

+- Compatible with Lightstreamer SDK for Java Remote Adapters version 1.3 or newer
-- Compatible with Lightstreamer SDK for Java Remote Adapters version 1.1 to 1.2
+- For a version of this example compatible with SDK for Java Remote Adapters 1.1 to 1.2 please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-StockList-adapter-java-remote/tree/for_Lightstreamer_7.0).